 John Nash was born on June 13, 1928.
-Upon graduating from high school he attended Carnegie Institute of Technology where he first wanted to major in chemical engineering.
+Upon graduating from high school he attended the Carnegie Institute of Technology where he first wanted to major in chemical engineering.
 He later changed his major to chemistry and eventually mathematics.
-When he was 19 in 1948 when he graduated with a Bachelor of Science AND a Master of Science in mathematics.
+He was 19 in 1948 when he graduated with a Bachelor of Science AND a Master of Science in mathematics.
 After that, he attended Princeton University to pursue graduate studies in mathematics.
-He earned a Ph.D. degree in 1950 with a 28 page dissertation on non-cooperative games.
+He earned a Ph.D. degree in 1950 with a 28-page dissertation on non-cooperative games.
 He started showing signs of paranoia in April 1959.
 It was there that he was given the diagnosis of paranoid schizophrenia.
 He spent the next nine years in and out of psychiatric hospitals.
 However, he did make a full recovery from the illness.
 In 1970, he quit taking medication and was never admitted to a psychiatric hospital ever again.
 He also returned to work full time.
-He did not like that in the movie A Beautiful Mind, which was based on his life it portrayed that later on in life he was still medicated.
+He did not like that the movie A Beautiful Mind, which was based on his life, portrayed that later on in life he was still medicated.
 The people who made the movie thought that if they portrayed that he was not medicated, it would encourage people with mental health problems to not take their medication.
 John Nash and his wife died in a car crash on May 23, 2015.

 The story consists of two poets who are both bipolar and in inpatient hospitalization for the disorder.
 It explores the idea that there is a connection between bipolar disorder and creative genius.
-However, it also reveals that it is a life long disease that these people have to live with and learn to deal with.
+However, it also reveals that it is a lifelong disease that these people have to live with and learn to deal with.
 It shows the human side of having to live with and deal with a mental health condition.
 It also deals with the aspect of "magical thinking" or thinking that the disorder is not an illness and that they do not have to adhere to their medication because in the minds of the people with the disease they do not think that it is an illness.

 The movie is based on the autobiographical book Prozac Nation, by Elizabeth Wurtzel.
 She gets accepted into Harvard when she is nineteen.
 The movie is like the book in the sense that it portrays a college student who has great literary talent and struggles with major depression.
-In the book she is hospitalized several times and tries to commit suicide on several different occasions.
+In the book, she is hospitalized several times and tries to commit suicide on several different occasions.
 However, the movie does not portray her actually attempting to commit suicide.
 In the movie as in the book, she finally comes to a state of mental stability and learns to live with her disease.
 The book was a New York Times best seller.

 Ending the stigma of mental illness is very important.
 The conversations people have about mental illness should be the same as if they were talking about a physical illness.
 People need to understand that these people have a legitimate illness and should not be marginalized or pushed to the outskirts of society.
 These people need support and for society to accept them and not fear them due to the stigma that currently comes along with the disease.
 The media often portrays people with mental health disorders as being dangerous and violent criminals.
 However, most people with mental health disorders are not criminals nor are they violent.
-They just have a chronic illness which they have to live with and deal with the same as someone with diabetes, asthma, or any other illness.
+They simply have a chronic illness that they have to live with and deal with the same as someone with diabetes, asthma, or any other illness.

 I accessed the following articles on June 24 and 25, 2017.